Collections containing primary materials on railroads.

 Gauldin, M.A., Papers, 1879, 1899, (C1724)

-Certificate of one share common stock in the Kansas City, St. Louis, and Chicago Railroad Company to M.A.
+The papers of M.A.
+Gauldin contain a certificate of one share common stock in the Kansas City, St. Louis, and Chicago Railroad Company to M.A.
 Gauldin, July 17, 1879, and stock transfer to M.A.
 Gauldin, January 14, 1899.

 Gentry, Daniel, Deposition, ca. 1903, (C0663)